taywils/taywils.me/source/_posts/jekyllblog.md

 In the meantime I had just discovered the wonders of version control and Git in particular when I came across an article about how GitHub.com handles its myraid number of web pages.
 It was something called Jekyll, a blog aware static site generator.

-The basics of Jekyll are easy enough to figure out, you design a layout and run some ruby code to render all of your post which fit neatly into the<div>_post</div>directory of your app.
+The basics of Jekyll are easy enough to figure out, you design a layout and run some ruby code to render all of your post which fit neatly into the `_post` directory of your app.
-From there you run the command "Jekyll" at the terminal at the root directory of your application and the _site folder is generated.
+From there you run the command "Jekyll" at the terminal at the root directory of your application and the `_site` folder is generated.

-Next you copy the<div>_site</div> directory to a web server and you're done.
+Next you copy the `_site` directory to a web server and you're done.
 The overall no nonsense just write some markup or markdown, add css throw in some javascript and let Jekyll do the rest really made writing a blog a chore.
 As you can see from the github source for this blog the main layout is where all parts of the Jekyll app come together.